kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 ## Record ecs environment

 Run `kosli environment report ecs` to report images data from AWS ECS cluster to Kosli.

-The command requires following environment variables to be set, to be able to connect to AWS:
+**Were to run:**  The command can be run anywhere and requires following environment variables to be set, to be able to connect to AWS:
 * `AWS_REGION`
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`